 This vegan chocolate poke cake recipe can be adapted to any flavor of filling you like.
-If you are using Jello for the filling, then it will take a few hours to soak and completely set into the cake.
+If using Jello as a substitute, it will take a few hours to soak and completely set it into the cake.

 » To speed up the time, you can use store-bought chocolate ganache frosting too.

 » Make sure you pour the filling while the chocolate cake is still hot.
 This way, Dulce-de-leche filling will absorb well into the cake.